devfle/in-stock-check/README.md

 <img width="70%" alt="01" src="https://github.com/devfle/in-stock-check/assets/52854338/9337120c-2c46-4313-82c1-cbc6e877400a">

 The tool was originally built to send a notification when a certain product is back in stock in a store.

 ## How to setup

 1. Clone the repo
-2. `run npm ci` with node 16.X (if you have installed nvm, run "nvm use")
+2. `run npm ci` with node 18.X (if you have installed nvm, run "nvm use")
 3. create a `.env` file in project root
 4. create a `shop-list.json` file in /src folder
+5. build the project with `npm run build`command

 ### .env file